elenabarry/GuideToBrightonsGraffiti/README.md

 # GuideToBrightonsGraffiti
-A webpage exploring Brighton's street art.
+A webpage exploring Brighton's street art made with HTML and CSS.